 "A Christian Perspective on Nudity in Art" (a Christian art teacher discusses sound advice about nudity in art)

 "Art Policy On Nude Models" by Gordon College (The Christian institution established by the Baptist preacher A. J. Gordon in 1889)

-"Adolf Just's book Return to Nature" (This downloadable book is by a German in the late 1800s writing about his success in treating illnesses and maintaining health by using a natural diet in conjunction with outdoor bathing in sun, air, cold water, and mud, all of which were practiced in naked exposure to those elements.
-A hard copy can be found on Amazon)
+"Adolf Just's book Return to Nature" (Written by a German in the late 1800s about his success in treating illnesses and maintaining health by using a natural diet in conjunction with outdoor bathing in sun, air, cold water, and mud, all of which were practiced in naked exposure to those elements.
+Link is to Amazon)